 The subject of delays and their compensation is explained again and in detail in the chapter Automation Envelopes.

-In the third tab of the settings you can configure some behaviors of the KeySwitch & Expression Map regarding the automation envelopes of your key switches.
+In the Automation tab of the settings you can configure some behaviors of the KeySwitch & Expression Map regarding the automation envelopes of your key switches.

 Automation Key re-enables KS or entire project

 In the virtual piano’s user interface, you can set an additional key switch to re-enable the automation.
 Select here whether the Automation Key should re-enable the automation envelopes of the entire project or only those of the key switches.

 Ignore incoming MIDI note for KS, if already set

 When you record articulations or effects with your piano, the corresponding MIDI notes of the key switches are also captured in the MIDI clip.
 During playback, these “ghost notes” cause the automation envelope of the key switch to be deactivated, as they trigger the already set articulation a second time.
 To prevent this and to avoid that you have to manually delete the notes for the articulation after recording, you can activate this button.